polakowo/tinynet/README.md

-TinyNet is a tiny DL framework designed in a modular, Keras-like, fashion.
-The aim is to provide understanding of basic building blocks of neural networks and their coordination.
+TinyNet is a tiny neural network developed and vectorized with NumPy, and designed in a modular fashion.
+The aim is to provide students with an understanding of basic building blocks of neural networks and their coordination.

 Features:
 - Batch, mini-batch and stochastic GD